In today’s post, I’m sharing our Lake Tahoe travel guide.

 One of the most glamorous things to do in Tahoe is to ride the Northstar gondola up to the Ritz Carlton for brunch.
 The views of the lake are staggeringly beautiful, and the food is amazing.
 This is a perfect “special occasion” activity.

 Okay, I think that covers everything!
 Thank you so much for checking out our Lake Tahoe travel guide.
-Like always, I’ll make sure to update this as we find new spots over the years.
-Let me know in the comments if I’ve missed anything crucial!

 It’s a pre-weekend pick me up: just a little note with links to the latest blog posts, what I’m reading lately, and products I’m obsessed with.
 Think of it as a friend dropping off a surprise latte in the morning--you know?